sokolj1/minimal-mistakes/_posts/2019-01-25-Super-Bowl-Tableau-Dashboard.md

 <!-- https://public.tableau.com/views/SuperBowlWinProbabilities/SuperBowl44-53?:embed=y&:display_count=yes&publish=yes -->

+Dashboard was updated on 3/10/2019 with the addition of Super Bowl 53 data.
+The original post revolved around the Philadelphia Eagles winning Super Bowl 52.
+{: .notice--info}

 ## Introduction

 As a Giants fan, it was painful to watch the Philadelphia Eagles win their first Super Bowl victory.
 Gone are the days